1. What is East Side Sports?

 12. What is the rain out policy for soccer?

 a.
-When possible, we will always try to get the games in, because we probably will not be able to make them up at the end of the season.
-November afternoons get cold and dark and the fields may not be available after a certain date.
+When possible, we will always try to get the games in, because it is difficult to make them up at the end of the season.
+November afternoons get cold and dark early, and the fields may not be available after a certain date.

 b.
 When the weather conditions are questionable, parents should feel comfortable making their own decision about whether or not they want their children to play due to the weather conditions.